vai101/E-Commerce-Webapp/README.md

 ### Authentication & Security
 - **Secure Access**: JWT Access and Refresh tokens for session management
-  - User sessions are secured using HTTP-only cookies for the refresh token, mitigating XSS attacks
+  - User sessions are secured using HTTP-only cookies for the refresh token,
 - **Email Verification**: Ensures real users are signing up
   - Email verification implemented via Brevo SMTP and Nodemailer